DarkZodiAk/PermissionHandlingExample/README.md

-### It's not the final version of README file.
-I will finish it tomorrow :)

 This is an example of how single permission can be handled when launching app or specific composable screen. <br>
 Features to mention: <br>
-- Permission launcher is launched at startup even if it's granted
+- Permission launcher is launched at startup even if it's granted;
-- When showing permission dialog, user can't rotate screen or dismiss the dialog, clicking outside of it
+- When showing permission dialog, user can't rotate screen;
-- For checking permission when user navigated back from app settings, ActivityResultLauncher was used
+- For checking permission when user navigated back from app settings, ActivityResultLauncher was used.
 <br>
 How permissions work and why i decided to write logic like that:
 <br>